konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 pattern.
 At first you have to write the name of the command (if it is not globally installed it's precise location needs to be give - we will get to this later).
 Some programs additionally require parameters and arguments.
-Parameters usually start with a dash.
+Parameters usually start with a dash (`-`).
 The common pattern looks like this (`<>` indicated obligatory items, `[]` indicated option items):